The travel clothing guide

 The “fast and light” trip

-This is the case where you want to be very light and go with a 25 liter backpack, no more!
-It’s a “high mobility”, intense trip, where you will walk a lot, take a multitude of transports, change accommodation and wander around everywhere.
+This is the case where you want to be very light and leave with a 25-liter backpack, no more!
+It is a “high mobility” trip, intense, where you will walk a lot, take a multitude of transport, change accommodation and wander around a bit everywhere.

 The advantage is that your backpack will be light, and therefore less abrasive on your clothes.